 When dealing with a difficult employee, you’ll most likely be inclined to switch off and not actually pay attention to what they’re saying.
 However, there may be an underlying issue to why they’re behaving the way they are, and in order to be able to manage the situation properly, you’ll need to have a conversation with them and listen carefully to what they have to say.
-In some cases, employees act out because they feel as though their voice isn’t being heard or there someone else could be the route of the problem.
+In some cases, employees act out because they feel as though their voice isn’t being heard or there is someone else in the picture that could be the route of the problem.
 So, by simply listening to them, they’ll begin to feel valued and this can result in a change of attitude.

 Before handling a complaint, it’s important to check out the situation for yourself and collect all the facts.
 For example, you could monitor the employee over a period of time to determine whether their bad behaviour was a one-time-only thing or if it’s a recurring problem.
 Often, it’s due to personal issues – and I’m sure there are days when you aren’t feeling 100% well, either!

 Although it can be really uncomfortable to give negative feedback, it’s important to do this in a constructive manner.
 Remember: don’t take it personally – or make it personal, for that matter!
 Be sure to keep any advice you offer positive and to provide pointers that will help them improve their behaviour and boost their productivity – without crushing their confidence in the process.